Shit: Dominance

 Shit can also be used to establish social superiority over someone else.
 The most common gibe is eat shit! (cf coprophagy) expressing contempt.
 Some other personal word may be added such as eat my shit implying truly personal connotations.
 As an aside, the above is actually a contraction of the phrase eat shit and die!.
 It is often said without commas as a curse; they command the other party to perform exactly those actions in that order.
 However, the term was originally Eat, Shit, and Die naming the three most basic things humans have to do, and it is common among soldiers.

 The phrase You ain't shit, expresses an air of intimidation over the addressee, expressing that they mean nothing or are worthless.
+The phrase You are shit is also insulting, but with a somewhat different tone.

 Hot shit can be a reference to a matter or thing of supreme importance or urgency ("This report is really hot shit!").
 It can be used in adjectival form: "This memo's shit-hot!".
-Hot shit can also refer to a person who either overestimates his own worth or ability, or is highly estimated by others ("He thinks he's some hot shit!" or "He's one hot shit!").
-In polite company the euphemism hotshot may be substituted when referring to a person.
+Hot shit can also refer to a person who either overestimates their own worth or ability, or is highly estimated by others ("He thinks he's some hot shit!" or "He's one hot shit!").
+In polite company, the euphemism hotshot may be substituted when referring to a person.

 A speaker may show dominance through arrogance using the phrase His shit don't stink.
 Its grammatical incorrectness highlights the self-importance of the referent relative to the speaker; though His shit does not stink may come across as being more emphatic due to the mixed diction between its grammatical correctness and the vulgarity of shit.
 This phrase conveys the haughtiness of the referent and that he considers himself beyond reproach.
 For example: "Those pompous assholes in Finance are the ones who ruined the company – their shit don't even stink!"
 A variation on this theme might be: "Everything he shits smells just like roses!"

 The expression shitkicker can be used as a pejorative for a menial worker or other low class person. `within the world of (ii) a performer or fan of country-and-western music.
 The term shitkicker may be substituted with the less vulgar "chipkicker", as in Lyle Lovett's song "Give back my heart" on Pontiac, where a girl in a "cowboy-looking bar" is described as a "chipkicker-redneck woman".

 The word shithead is a commonly heard insult.
 A shithead may also be referred to as a shit-for-brains.
 Another word for a spectacularly stupid (or contemptible) person is dipshit.
 Shithead is also the name of a card game.